 Whilst primary school in Malawi is free, secondary school is not, meaning that only 25% of children go on to receive a secondary education.
-Through our Nick Webber Trust bursaries, we enable secondary school age children to continue their education.
-The bursaries are given to gifted students from the most vulnerable families who aren’t able to afford school fees.
+Through Temwa’s bursaries, we enable secondary school-aged children to continue with their education.
+The bursaries are awarded annually to gifted students from the most vulnerable families who aren’t able to afford school fees.